-This community-based non-profit organization began operating in 1994.
+FCCCI Chinese School is a large non-profit and community based school operating since 1994.
 It offers quality Chinese language programs to preschool and school-aged children on Saturday mornings at Lake Ginninderra College, Emu Bank, Belconnen, on Sundays at Canberra College in Woden, and after school classes on weekdays at various ACT primary schools.

-The School is supported by the ACT government and Chinese Embassy, and run by a volunteer group of parents and community workers.
+This long established and reputable community school is run by a volunteer group of parents and community workers.
 All of the teachers are native Chinese speakers, qualified and experienced in teaching Chinese to children.
-Since 2009, the school has run bilingual classes for local students from non-Chinese background families.

 Enrolment is open at any time during the school term.
 Students will be assessed before enrolling into an appropriate level of class.
-Parents are welcome to have a free trial class before enrolling.
-Tuition fee is $70 per term.
+Parents are welcome to have free trial classes before enrolling.
+Tuition fee is $80 per term.

-The School also offers a range of cultural classes including Chinese painting, kung fu and dancing.
+The School also offers a range of cultural classes including Chinese painting, calligraphy, chess, martial arts and dancing.

-Founded in Canberra in November 2003, ASCC is an accredited and registered Specialist Education Provider by the ACT Board of Senior Secondary School (BSSS).
+Founded in November 2003, ASCC is an accredited and registered Specialist Education Provider by the ACT Board of Senior Secondary Studies (BSSS).
 It has more than 40 experienced educators, scholars, teachers and administrators who plan and/or teach various levels to cater for students from pre-school to Year 12.

 All teachers must be trained before teaching in the classrooms.
 All are required to have teaching experience gained in their home countries and districts, with relevant qualifications.
 Most are native Mandarin speakers.

-Currently there are four campuses at Belconnen, Civic, Gungahlin and Woden, which operate classes for students from school-age to adults.
+Currently there are campuses at Belconnen, Braddon, Civic, Gungahlin and Woden, which operate classes for students from school-age to adults.
 For details of class locations, levels and times see www.standardchineseschool.act.edu.au/

 Canberra Community Chinese School